csci1710/book/book/src/chapters/solvers/smt.md

 * `add` is an interpreted function, since Forge assigns it a meaning innately; but
 * relations you add as sig fields are uninterpreted, since absent constraints you add yourself, Forge treats their values as arbitrary.

 **Functions, not relations:** With some exceptions, SMT solvers usually focus on functions, not relations.
-This is another reason for Froglet to be about functions---they're more useful as a foundation in other tools!
+This is another reason for Froglet to be about functions: they're more useful as a foundation in other tools!

 Here is a Z3 function that demonstrates the difference between interpreted and uninterpreted functions: